kendrickassignment/cae-animals/PRODUCT_DOCS.md

 ### Principles That Don't Bend

 **Skepticism is the product, not a feature.** The AI assumes the report is designed to mislead.
-That's not a prompt engineering choice â€” it's the entire product identity.
+That's not a prompt engineering choice — it's the entire product identity.
 Everything downstream follows from this: the scoring weights, the UI language, the brand.

 **If you can't cite it, you can't claim it.** Every finding must include the exact quote and the page number.
 An analyst should be able to flip to the page and verify within seconds.
 No black boxes.

 **Cost can't be a barrier.** The target users are NGOs operating on grant money.
 If the tool costs $500/month, it dies when the funding cycle ends.
 Every architectural decision is filtered through this constraint.

 **The AI proposes.
-Python decides.** LLMs are probabilistic â€” they'll occasionally assign "Medium" risk to a score of 85 because the language *sounds* reasonable.
+Python decides.** LLMs are probabilistic — they'll occasionally assign "Medium" risk to a score of 85 because the language *sounds* reasonable.
 Deterministic validation ensures the math always wins.
 One inconsistency in a stakeholder meeting and the tool loses all credibility.

 **Keys belong to users, not to us.** When someone provides their own API key, it lives in their browser and travels with the request.
 It never touches our database, our logs, or our disk.
-This isn't just security hygiene â€” it's a trust decision.
+This isn't just security hygiene — it's a trust decision.

 ---